Foster Parent Rights in Yukon: What You're Entitled to Know

 The Advocate Is There for a Reason

-The existence of the Office of the Yukon Child and Youth Advocate is an acknowledgment that the system is imperfect and that children — and those caring for them — sometimes need an independent voice.
+The existence of the Yukon Child and Youth Advocate Office is an acknowledgment that the system is imperfect and that children — and those caring for them — sometimes need an independent voice.
 Using it is not a sign of a failed relationship with HSS.
-It is a legitimate mechanism that the legislative assembly created precisely because administrative processes sometimes need external oversight.
+It is a legitimate independent advocacy resource when administrative processes need external oversight.

 Foster parents who know their rights are better advocates for the children in their care.
 A caregiver who understands that a cultural plan is legally required, not optional, is more likely to raise its absence.
 A caregiver who knows the Advocate exists is more likely to use it when internal channels stall.
 That knowledge doesn't make the Yukon foster care system easier to navigate — but it does make you harder to overlook.